josephruocco/josephruocco.github.io/bookstoliveby.md

 21. Atmamun, Direct Truth, and A Master’s Secret Whispers by Kapil Gupta
  	Also: The works of Jed McKenna: The Damndest Trilogy and Theory of Everything
 22. It Could be Worse, You Could Be Me by Ariel Leve
-23. “This is Water” (speech) and “Good Old Neon” (short story) and A Supposedly Fun Thing that I Will Never Do Again  by David foster Wallace
+23. “This is Water” (speech) and “Good Old Neon” (short story) and Consider the Lobster (essays) and A Supposedly Fun Thing that I Will Never Do Again  by David foster Wallace
 24. Women and Post Office by Charles Bukowski
 25. Jesus’ Son by Denis Johnson
 26. The “Great” Works of Dostoevsky - Crime & Punishment, The Brothers Karamazov, Notes from the Underground, The Devils, and The Idiot.